n3fit runcard detailed guide

 Inspecting and profiling the code

-It is possible to inspect the n3fit code using TensorBoard.
+It is possible to inspect the n3fit code using TensorBoard when running with the tensorflow backend.
 In order to enable the TensorBoard callback in n3fit it is enough with adding the following options in the runcard:

 tensorboard: